Information for Parents

 - When required by court order or subpoena, the specific information requested will be released.

 - In extreme situations where immediate harm to self or others may result, the law may require that essential information to be reported to necessary agencies or parties.

-ODS student files are maintained for five (5) years from the date of last attendance.
-At the end of the five-year period, all records in the file will be destroyed.
+ODS student files are maintained for seven (7) years from the date of last attendance.
+At the end of the seven-year period, all records in the file will be destroyed.